oz/cyprio.net/wtf/2012-05-22-being-cold-in-france.md

 ---
-title: Being cold, in France.
+title: "Being cold, in France."
 ---

 I did it!
 A month without a post, weee!
 Well.
 Let's complain.